 A huge thank you to my friends at Serena & Lily for providing me with several of the products I chose for this reveal.
 As always, all thoughts and opinions of products are my own.
 This post also contains affiliate links for your shopping convenience.
 Click here to read my full disclosure policy.

-We moved into our home in December of 2014, and by April, this is essentially how the room looked.
-It was a collection zone for fabric, pillow, and random cast-offs that weren’t be used elsewhere in the house.
+We moved into our home in December of 2014, and by April, this is essentially how the den room looked.
+It was a collection zone for fabric, pillows, and random cast-offs that weren’t being used elsewhere in the house.

 The space has undergone a number of makeovers as my craft room (the two most notable ones here and here).
 But as time evolved, it was apparent that I was no longer doing crafts.
-The room was becoming dumping grounds for all my home decor crap.
+The room was becoming the dumping ground for all my home decor stuff.
 We also quickly realized that being a one-TV home wasn’t going to cut it after we moved the craft room TV to the living room.

 And here’s how that same view looks now!
+A gorgeous light and bright den!
 We chose items that are beautiful but also very durable and comfortable so they can stand the test of time.
-Let’s dig into the details!
+Let’s dig into the dramatic details!

-The TV stand is a budget buy but I actually love how it looks in the space!
+The TV stand is a budget buy but I actually adore how it looks in the space!
 It’s just the right size and stores everything we need in the den.
-I do still need to find a way to hide our cords and powerstrip, but I think a piece of white card board behind the DVD player cut to size will do the trick!
+I do still need to find a way to hide our cords and powerstrip, but I think a piece of white cardboard behind the DVD player cut to size will do the trick!